Find a Lender-Approved Local Conveyancer in Lichfield

 Ready to buy a new home?
 Find a law firm approved by your lender.

-If you have reached us by Googling ‘Conveyancing in Lichfield’ follow your intuition — you will have a better house move where you instruct a conveyancing solicitor in Lichfield.
+Follow your intuition—you will have a better home move where you instruct a high street solicitor in Lichfield

 Reasons to use our Lichfield conveyancing solicitors

-• 3 Our site is the only site that enables you the facility to ensure that your conveyancing in Lichfield will be carried out by a conveyancer on your mortgage lender’s member panel.
+• 4 Our site is the first site that enables you the facility to ensure that your conveyancing in Lichfield will be carried out by a conveyancer on your lender’s approved panel.

 Disposal

-of flat Sandford Gate WS13 6FJ, at buying amount of £255,000.
-Leasehold conveyancing included: sending conveyancing papers to buyers representatives, dealing with appropriate requisitions and enquiries, agreeing completion date with parties
+of flat Sandford Gate WS13 6FJ, at buying sum of £255,000.
+Leasehold conveyancing included: drafting the sale agreement and Transfer, sending conveyancing papers to buyers representatives, dealing with appropriate requisitions and enquiries

 Sale